saurabharora90/saurabharora90.github.io/_posts/2026-04-11-shared-element-transitions-predictive-back-navigation3.md

 This setup works perfectly for standard navigation.
 However, the predictive back gesture introduces a visual clash.

-By default, Navigation 3 uses a **seekable** transition for predictive back.
-As you swipe from the edge of the screen, the `predictivePopTransitionSpec` tracks your finger progress and triggers a scale-and-translate animation that progressively shrinks the current screen.
+To understand why, it helps to know how shared elements are rendered during a transition.
+When a match is found (two composables with the same key on different screens), the framework removes the element from both screens and renders a single copy in a **transparent overlay** that sits above the `AnimatedContent`.
+This overlay copy animates its bounds from the source position to the target position (or vice versa on back).
+Where the element normally sits on each screen, an invisible **placeholder** reserves the space so surrounding layout doesn't collapse.

+Everything that is _not_ a shared element stays inside the `AnimatedContent` and is subject to the **`ContentTransform`**.
+This is the animation that `NavDisplay` applies to each screen during a transition.
+For predictive back, the default `ContentTransform` is a seekable scale-and-translate that progressively shrinks the exiting screen as you swipe from the edge.

 ![broken_predictive_back.gif](/assets/img/broken_predictive_back.gif){: w="320" h="4" }

-The conflict happens because both animations are running at the same time.
-The entire screen is shrinking away while the image is simultaneously morphing back to its original spot in the list.
+So during predictive back, the user sees both layers at once: the shared element morphing cleanly in the overlay, and the rest of the exiting screen (background, buttons, progress bars) visibly shrinking underneath it via the `ContentTransform`.
 The shared element is doing exactly what it should, but the parent's scale transform running alongside it makes the result look noisy and unpolished.

-### Why Does Programmatic Back Work?

-Programmatic back (`navigator.goBack()`) triggers a standard pop transition that doesn't apply any scale or translation transform to the parent container.
-The `AnimatedContent` inside `NavDisplay` runs its normal enter/exit animation, and the shared element coordinates with that `AnimatedVisibilityScope` cleanly.
-The predictive back gesture uses a different code path: the default `predictivePopTransitionSpec` applies a scale-and-translate transform to the entire screen, and that parent-level motion is what clashes with the shared element's own animation.
+> Programmatic back (`navigator.goBack()`) doesn't have this issue because it triggers a standard pop transition without any scale or translation transform on the parent.
+{: .prompt-info }

 ## The Solution

-To fix this, we need to simplify the parent container's animation during the gesture.
-We can override `NavDisplay.PredictivePopTransitionKey` in the route metadata, replacing the default seekable scale transition with a simple fade:
+Since the visual conflict comes from the default `ContentTransform` scaling the non-shared content, the fix is to replace it with something that doesn't compete with the morph.
+We override `NavDisplay.PredictivePopTransitionKey` in the route metadata, swapping the scale for a simple fade:

 ```kotlin
 entry<FullscreenViewerRoute>(